-With implementation of Project features and AMMs identified below, the Project would have a less than significant adverse effect, either directly or through habitat modifications, on any identified candidate, sensitive, or special-status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Wildlife (CDFW) or United States Fish and Wildlife Service (USFWS), or NOAA Fisheries.
-Special-status species potentially present within or adjacent to the BSA are discussed below.
+With implementation of Project Features and AMMs identified below, the Project would have a less than significant impact, either directly or through habitat modifications, on any identified candidate, sensitive, or special-status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Wildlife (CDFW) or United States Fish and Wildlife Service (USFWS), or NOAA Fisheries.

+Special-status species potentially present within or adjacent to the BSA are discussed below and included in tablular format in Appendix D.